 Semaphore offers glistening blue water and spectacular views.
 Throw in a line from the pier, or splash around in the warm, shallow waters, all overlooked by beautiful Art Deco buildings, including the historic 1920s Palais.

 Just over half an hour away is Port Noarlunga, a perfect spot for those who love snorkelling and diving.
 There’s a 1.6km reef just offshore, where you can follow the 12 bollards for a self-guided dive trail.
 Keep an eye out for zebra fish, colourful nudibranchs and more.
-Framed by red sandstone cliffs, a long jetty and enclosed reef, it is one of the best spots for diving in the state.
+Framed by red sandstone cliffs, a long jetty and an enclosed reef, it is one of the best spots for diving in the state.

 Cruise to the coast